Generative Engine Optimisation

 AI systems are now shaping how people are perceived

-Generative Engine Optimisation (GEO) is the discipline of influencing how large language models (LLMs) such as ChatGPT, Perplexity, Claude and Google AI Overviews represent individuals and organisations in their responses.
-Unlike traditional SEO, which targets search engine rankings, GEO targets the training data, source weighting and narrative synthesis that determine what AI systems say about a client when asked.
+Generative Engine Optimisation (GEO) influences how large language models (LLMs) like ChatGPT, Perplexity, Claude, and Google AI Overviews represent individuals and organisations.
+While traditional SEO targets search engine rankings, GEO targets the training data, source weighting, and narrative synthesis that determine what AI systems say when queried.

-For UHNW individuals, executives and private clients, GEO is increasingly material.
-AI systems are used in due diligence, counterparty research, background checks and media research.
-What a frontier model says about a principal when queried by a compliance analyst, a journalist or a potential partner can shape decisions in ways that never appear in a formal file.
+For ultra-high-net-worth (UHNW) individuals, executives, and private clients, GEO is increasingly material.
+AI systems are regularly deployed in due diligence, counterparty research, and background checks.
+What a frontier model says about a principal when queried by a compliance analyst or potential partner can quietly shape critical business outcomes.

 How GEO differs from traditional reputation management